Probely/farcaster-onprem-agent/README.md

 Both [Docker](https://docs.docker.com/engine/install/) and
 [Docker Compose](https://docs.docker.com/compose/install/) must be installed for these instructions to work.
-Please follow this procedure on a VM with those requirements met.
+Please follow this procedure on a system with those requirements met.

 ## Kubernetes (optional)